What is gorder?

 where is the angle between the C-H bond vector and the bilayer normal, and the angular brackets represent molecular and temporal ensemble averages.
 The order parameter for atomistic systems is usually reported as the negative of this calculated value, (often denoted as or ).
 Higher positive values of indicate more ordered membrane structures.

-For coarse-grained systems, the order parameter can be calculated using the same equation.
+In coarse-grained systems, the order parameter can be calculated using the same equation.
 However, here corresponds to the angle between the vector connecting two consecutive beads of the lipid and the bilayer normal.
 Using this definition, the order parameter (sometimes denoted as ) increases as the membrane structure becomes more ordered.
 For coarse-grained systems, the order parameter is usually reported directly as to facilitate comparison with the atomistic (which follows the same trend).

 Installation